thewazir/leex_yecc_example/BLOG_POST.md

 1. Rules - these tell the parser how to classify and structure the tokens it is consuming.
 A rule has a name, the pattern it matches and the action to be taken when the rule fires.
 These return the final data structures to the application, so this is the point where you can perform any contextual transformations that are necessary
 1. Erlang code - as with the lexer grammar, this is where you can define functions to abbreviate the actions defined in the rules

 In our example, we are going to group the input tokens into constructs called predicates.
-An example predicate is A = 22, which syntactically consists of a variable, a comparator and an integer.
-In the subset of SQL, predicates can be joined together using and and or.
+An example predicate is `A = 22`, which syntactically consists of a variable, a comparator and an integer.
+In the subset of SQL, predicates can be joined together using `and` and `or`.
 In this case, an intersection or a union of predicates is built, depending on which conjunctive joined them together.

-For example, the SQL statement A = 22 or B < 10 converts syntactically to a union of two predicates, A = 22 and B < 10.
+For example, the SQL statement `A = 22 or B < 10` converts syntactically to a union of two predicates, `A = 22` and `B < 10`.

-If you look at the following grammar you will see that A = 22 matches the rule predicate -> var comparator element and A = 22 or B < 10 matches the rule predicates -> predicate union predicate:
+If you look at the following grammar you will see that `A = 22` matches the rule `predicate -> var comparator element` and `A = 22 or B < 10` matches the rule `predicates -> predicate union predicate`:

 ```
 Nonterminals